-I personally like to travel with purpose, and pick my destination, activities, and company, accordingly.
+I personally like to travel with purpose and pick my destination, activities, and company, accordingly.
 Meaning can be found simply walking through the streets, interacting with the locals, and getting a taste of the local way of life in pretty much any part of the world!
 It can also be sought by pushing yourself outside of your comfort zone by doing something you haven’t done before, such as scuba diving for the first time, embarking on a difficult trek, or visiting a very remote village in the middle of nowhere.

 The main idea behind picking a destination is to be conscious of the “why” behind it and being open and receptive to whatever the experience brings my way! 🙂

 Read about how I experienced the magic of the night-time in Kaziranga.

 4) My trips involve bad roads…

 And sometimes hard beds and dirty toilets.
-The upside of having lived and worked in remote parts of Uttar Pradesh for a couple of years is that I’ve probably already experienced the worst hotel beds, bumpy roads and dirty toilets (or lack of any toilets) that one can possibly come across in India.
+The upside of having lived and worked in remote parts of Uttar Pradesh for a couple of years is that I’ve probably already experienced the worst hotel beds, bumpy roads, and dirty toilets (or lack of any toilets) that you can possibly come across in India.
 These experiences have increased my resilience and ability to live with minimal facilities (while also making me fastidious about cleanliness!).
 The good part is that I’ve never come across as bad conditions in any of my travels since then (or perhaps I just know what to go for, and not, much better now).

-Further, I believe that when one is truly in love with the destination or outcome, one also garners the strength and resolve to live through whatever it takes to get there.
+Further, I believe that when you are truly in love with the destination or outcome, you also garner the strength and resolve to live through whatever it takes to get there.
 Since I enjoy travel and everything it offers as much as I do, I don’t mind bumpy roads, intermittent access to clean toilets, and hard beds.
 It’s all a part of experiencing a life we are not used to, getting out of our comfort zone, and most importantly, developing humility and gratitude for our privilege.